mapping-elections/site/_maps/meae.congressional.congress14.ny.county.md

 New York elected six Federalists and twenty-one Democratic-Republicans to the Fourteenth Congress.

 New York used a district system for electing members to Congress.
-Districts 1, 2, 12, 15, 20, and 21 elected two representatives each.
+Each district elected one member of Congress, except Districts 1, 2, 12, 15, 20, and 21, which each elected two members.

 In 1815, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:ny.uscongress12.special.1815)